gontainer/gontainer-helpers/exporter/README.md

 # Exporter

-This package provides sets of function to export variables to a GO code.
+This package provides sets of functions to export variables to a GO code.

 ```go
 s, _ := exporter.Export([3]any{nil, 1.5, "hello world"})